Taxes on Selling a House in Illinois: What to Expect

 Taxes after a home sale don’t need to be a surprise or intimidating.
 Some simple steps can help you prepare for what’s to come if you decide to sell a home in Illinois.

-• Find a top agent: Another pivotal step is to partner with an experienced Illinois real estate agent who can guide you through the home sale process.
-A qualified agent can help you understand the tax ramifications and ensure a favorable outcome by helping you maximize your proceeds.
+• Find a top agent: An experienced Illinois real estate agent can guide you through the home sale process, help you understand the tax ramifications, and ensure a favorable outcome by helping you maximize your proceeds.
 HomeLight data shows that the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than average agents.

 HomeLight makes it easy to find top-rated real estate agents in your Illinois market.
-We consider performance factors like the agent’s sale-to-list-price ratio and how that maps to price trends in your city so that you can find top agents who will put more cash in your pocket.
+We consider performance factors like the agent’s sale-to-list-price ratio and price trends in your city so that you can find top agents who will put more cash in your pocket.

 If you’re buying and selling a home at the same time, check out HomeLight’s innovative Buy Before You Sell program.
 This modern buying solution unlocks the equity in your current home to streamline and simplify the entire process.
 You can make a stronger, non-contingent offer on your new home and only move once.
 Watch the short video below to learn more.